Category: Trip-planning

 Daily Fish Counts: What the Boats Are Actually Catching

-fishing-reports.ai Fish Counts — daily catch data from San Diego landing boats fishing the Coronados, Ensenada area, and offshore banks.
+fishing-reports.ai Fish Counts (disclosure: my own site) — daily catch data from San Diego landing boats fishing the Coronados, Ensenada area, and offshore banks.
 Updated from the landing reports, showing species, numbers, and anglers per trip.
-If you want to know whether the Coronados are producing yellowtail this week before booking a charter, this is the fastest answer available.
+If you want to know whether the Coronados are producing yellowtail this week before booking a charter, this is one way to find out fast.

 • H&M Landing (hmlanding.com) — posts daily catch reports from their fleet.
 One of the most reliable and detailed landing reports in San Diego.